Internet for the occasionally online

 Piratebox

 PirateBox creates offline wireless networks designed for anonymous file sharing, chatting, message boarding, and media streaming.
 You can think of it as your very own portable offline Internet in a box!
-PirateBox project is following a view simple goals.
+PirateBox project is following a few simple goals.

 It lists certain peer projects

 Yes, check out Aram Bartholl’s fantastic Dead Drops.
-There are also several forks of the project, including Jason Griffey’s LibraryBox (actually nearly 1:1 and working togehter)., the Bibliobox and the CoWBox (CoWorking Box).
+There are also several forks of the project, including Jason Griffey’s LibraryBox (actually nearly 1:1 and working together), the Bibliobox and the CoWBox (CoWorking Box).
 A new C.H.I.P based PirateBox fork is AnyfestoCHIP (Project-website).
-In addition, there are several projects which focus education, creating an offline network, but are not based on Piratebox:
+In addition, there are several projects which focus on education, creating an offline network, but are not based on Piratebox: